mecdcme/is2/README.md

 ```
 java –jar  iss.jar
 ```
-In the docs folder you will find a complete userguide with useful information that will help you to understand mecbox project.
+In the docs folder you will find a complete userguide with useful information that will help you to understand is2 project.

 ## License
-Mecbox is EUPL-licensed
+IS2 is EUPL-licensed